RPGdesign Bingo Cards - Print Free or Customize

 - Distribute one card per player.
 For marking, you can use pens.
 Crayons are the cheapest.

-- The caller opens the play by randomly drawing an item from the call list and announcing it to everyone.
+- The caller starts the game by randomly picking an item from the call list and announcing it to everyone.

-- The first player to finish a horizontal, vertical, or a diagonal line of marked items announces "Bingo!" and wins the play.
+- The first player to complete a horizontal, vertical, or a diagonal line of marked items yells "Bingo!" and wins the game.

 This RPGdesign Bingo Cards Game contains following Words or Phrases: Suggests you just play a different, popular system instead of designing your own., Criticizes your system for not conforming to their preferred genre or style., Demands a complete, fully playtested system in the initial concept post., Dismisses your idea as "just a D&D clone" without engaging with the mechanics., Offers extremely detailed, unsolicited advice that completely changes your core concept., Focuses solely on minor grammatical errors or formatting issues instead of the design itself., Brings up a niche, obscure system as if it's common knowledge and directly relevant., Accuses you of not understanding basic game design principles., Self-promotes their own project in the comments of your post., Argues vehemently about a hypothetical edge case that will likely never occur in play., Fixates on "realism" in a fantasy or sci-fi setting to argue against a mechanic., Calls a well-established design trope a "fatal flaw.", Offers a one-sentence drive-by criticism without any constructive feedback., Gets defensive and argumentative when asked for clarification on their feedback., Declares a system "unplayable" based on a single, minor rule., Rants about a personal pet peeve unrelated to your specific design., Insists their way of solving a design problem is the only correct way., Brings up "game design black holes" (like initiative or grappling) and declares them unsolvable., Makes a snide comment about your system's complexity (or lack thereof)., Tells you to "read more games" without recommending any specifics., Assumes you haven't playtested your system at all., Gives contradictory feedback in the same comment., Accuses you of stealing mechanics from another game without evidence., Makes a sweeping generalization about what "players" or "GMs" want..